toj11001/mongodb-samples/AirBnbSchemaMigrate/README.md

 ## How It Works

 1. **Original Schema**:
-   - Reviews are embedded directly in the `listings` collection.
+   - Reviews are embedded directly in the `listingsAndReviews` collection.
    - Example:
      ```json
      {